jefk/nonwords/README.md

 # nonword generator

-this is a work in progress
+this is a work in progress, but it can generate words `python nonword_generator.py jabber.txt`